FrantisekSpunda/django-1-test/README.md

 # Django Course
 ___
-> This is my fist django app created for learn django :)
+> This is my fist django project created to learn django :)